Business Case Results Begin With Cash Flow

 is now under "Incremental Costs" but not "Benefits."
 The reason these

-items changed categories is explained below.
+items change categories isappears below.

-Incremental cash flows are computed directly from the full value figures by subtracting the "Business as Usual" value from the corresponding "Proposal Scenario."
-That is, each incremental value, or Δ (delta) is calculated as:
+The analyst computes Incremental cash flows directly from the full-value figures by subtracting Business as Usual values from their corresponding Proposal Scenario.
+That is, each incremental value, or Δ (delta) is:

 Δ i , j = Proposal scenario cash flow i , j – Business as Usual cash flow i , j